JoAnne Lorenzana: Biography

-Lorenzana's albums include Between Seasons (2009), which was recorded and mixed in the U.S., released under her own label NeoMONDE Productions and distributed in the Philippines under Universal Records Philippines Inc. Her song "My Everyday Valentine" was co-written with Jimmy Borja, who did the music; Lorenzana started writing the lyrics in 2016.
+Between Seasons (2009), which was recorded and mixed in the U.S., released under her own label NeoMONDE Productions and distributed in the Philippines under Universal Records Philippines Inc. Her song "My Everyday Valentine" was co-written with Jimmy Borja, who did the music; Lorenzana started writing the lyrics in 2016.
 The song was arranged in 2020 by Jimmy Antiporda.

-Lorenzana's latest project is a virtual show "JoAnne Lorenzana@35: Love Songs & Lessons" slated for August of 2021 in celebration of the artist's 35 years in the Philippine Music Industry.
+Lorenzana's last solo concert project was a virtual show "JoAnne Lorenzana@35: Love Songs & Lessons" aired in August of 2021 in celebration of the artist's 35 years in the Philippine Music Industry.
+A repeat of the show was held in December of the same year.